26.6 MB (1.7 MB compressed)

 30.7 x 21.8 cm ⏐ 12.1 x 8.6 in (300dpi)

 CAVALLINI JAMES, BSIP / SCIENCE PHOTO LIBRARY CAVALLINI JAMES, BSIP / SCIENCE PHOTO LIBRARY

-Helicobacter pylori bacterium, coloured transmission electron micrograph (TEM).
-Formerly known as Campylobacter pyloridis, H. Pylori is a spiral-shaped Gram-negative bacteria.
-The terminal flagella (hair-like structures) are used for locomotion.
-Colonies of H. pylori are found in the mucus lining of the stomach.
+Helicobacter pylori bacteria, coloured transmission electron micrograph (TEM).
+Formerly known as Campylobacter pyloridis, these are Gram-negative spiral-shaped bacteria.
+They are motile, possessing extensions, called flagella, that they use to propel themselves.
+H. pylori are found in the mucus lining of the stomach.
 They cause gastritis, and are also the most common cause of stomach ulcers.
-H. pylori may also be a cause or co-factor for gastric cancer, as its presence increases the risk of developing stomach tumours.
+H. pylori may also be a cause or co-factor for gastric cancer as its presence increases the risk of developing stomach tumours.

 Model release not required.
 Property release not required.